 Yes, now!
 It’s never too early to start your holiday shopping.
 Many local businesses have websites or Etsy shops so you can shop from the comfort of your own couch.
 Not sure where to start?
 Check our favorite local Etsy shops, local Jacksonville clothing companies, some of our favorite locally sourced Green Gifts, gifts for your furry friends, even independently owned toy stores here in Jacksonville.

-Many of the local restaurants in Jacksonville are still open and need your support.
+Many of the local restaurants in Jacksonville need your support.
 If you’re out running errands, consider ordering ahead if the option is available.
-It’ll save you time waiting in public spaces, and gives you the opportunity to show your support to your favorite businesses during a tough time.
+It’ll save you time waiting, and gives you the opportunity to support Jacksonville small businesses.
 Several local restaurants are offering family take-out meals that are ready for your to grab and go.
 Trasca & Co Eatery as well as Prati Italia (formerly Moxie) have take out family meals available and at V Pizza you can order your favorite pizza online and pick it up at one of their 7 locations.

 Order Delivery From Your Favorite Local Restaurant